AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/DuplicateOrthologWorkbook.md

     except:
         continue
 ```

-See how many duplicates appear on the same scaffold:
+Do both copies of orthologs ever appear on the same scaffold?

 ```
 #! /usr/bin/env python3